Add To Cart This Sample Only - (as a Word template)

 You need to be assured that you can keep your employees, your assets, and your data safe so that your company will be able not only to survive a crisis but to continue normal activities after the crisis has passed.
 Many companies do not have written plans.
 Those who do have them have often never practiced them to determine their efficacy.

 This is usually because time has never been set aside for these exercises, and let’s face it—writing disaster preparedness plans and rehearsing the steps can be rather tedious work.
 That’s why we developed the Zombie Apocalypse Disaster Preparedness 3-Day Boot Camp—it’s an entertaining but efficient way to develop emergency plans, educate your staff, and practice what you’ve planned.
 At his Boot Camp, we work as a team.

 You set aside the time at your company location and dedicate your staff to this project.
 We provide the structure and training.
 You’ll find that using our Zombie Apocalypse scenario is a great way to make preparing and rehearsing for emergencies into entertaining and practical exercises.

 Everyone will want to get involved in the fun, but everyone will also learn about what needs to happen in the event of a real disaster.
 Days 1 and 2 of the Boot Camp are dedicated to developing plans for crisis situations.
 For this, we need meeting rooms, appropriate staff to develop and document plans, and other materials such as notebooks and computers and building blueprints.
 Day 3 will be dedicated to a major zombie attack, whereupon your staff will need to put their plans into effect.

 Disaster preparedness plans must be customized to each organization.
 Similarly, our training sessions are customized to meet your particular needs.
 When you contract with us, we will develop our training plan together at a preliminary meeting.
 You may find that you need to divide your staff into logical groups to develop plans or include only certain key staff members.

 You may supply your own zombies on Day 3 we have found that many employees are very enthusiastic about playing these roles , or we can bring a small contingent of our undead to your location.
 After reviewing the pages of this proposal, we feel sure you will be interested in taking advantage of this offer.
 We will call you to schedule a meeting approximately two weeks from today.
 Thank you for your consideration.

 We at Prepare 4 Everything, LLC. look forward to surviving the Zombie Apocalypse with you as our partners.
 Is your organization prepared to handle emergencies.
 How about a large-scale disaster such as a prolonged power outage or a terrorist attack.

 Nobody likes to think about the possibilities, but we all need to.
 You’ll find that using the Zombie Apocalypse Scenario is a great way to make preparing for a real disaster into an entertaining and practical exercise.
 Everyone will want to get involved, but everyone will also learn about what needs to happen in the event of a real disaster.
 The following pages describe all the emergency situations you will prepare and train for at our Zombie Apocalypse Disaster Preparedness Boot Camp.

 What’s the worst case scenario that might affect your organization.
 Odds are you can think of several.
 A natural disaster such as a blizzard, hurricane, tornado, flood, or earthquake might damage or destroy your physical facilities.
-A fire, a prolonged loss of electrical power or a cyber attack might wipe out communications and valuable data.

-Every organization needs to have a plan in place for how to handle a disaster.
 To make the process of planning for emergencies easier and more fun, we have developed the Zombie Apocalypse Scenario.
 During the Boot Camp, your team s should work through the following pages to consider all the elements needed to create a plan that will prepare your organization to handle not only a potential zombie attack, but almost any real disaster.

-Your local community has been overtaken by an army of zombies.
+Good luck, and have fun.

 Normal people can be converted into zombies by catching the zombie virus.
 Zombies want two things.
 Power and human flesh.

 They will do everything they can to cut off communications, disrupt all your normal practices, absorb your personnel into their ranks, and in short—take over your world.
 How will you survive.
 Will you be able to live normally again after the zombie attack is over.

 Here's what to expect and what you need to do.
 Assume that an army of zombies has surrounded your offices.
+Some may already be inside.
+Their aim is to take everything they can get their undead hands on.

+Assign responsibilities for immediate action.
 In the midst of chaos, everyone needs to know who is supposed to do what.
 Plan for the worst case scenarios.
-If you lose your leader, who will take over.
-If you don’t have electricity for days, will your personnel and organization survive.

-What does your organization need to survive the Zombie Apocalypse.
 You must plan not only to survive, but to re-establish your normal practices.

 Needs

-A continuous supply of breathable air, shelter and protection from the elements, water, sanitation, food, light for dark conditions.
 A command structure—who is in charge of what.
 Methods and supplies to deal with emergencies such as injuries and facility damage.

-Means of communication – radios, cell phones, computers, etc. Methods and supplies to re-establish normal life.
+Means of communication – radios, cell phones, computers, etc.

+Methods and supplies to re-establish normal life.
 We’ll break down all these categories in the following pages.

 Solution